 An independent guide to Val Thorens

 Val Thorens is the highest resort in the Three Valleys ski area (and in Europe), at 2300m.
-It was built from 1971, and has developed a lot over the four and a half decades since then.
+It began on 18th December 1971, when the first three draglifts opened, and has developed and flourished since then.
 The resort of Val Thorens now has 25,466 beds (2015 figure).
-New hotels, such as the Pashmina, Altapura and Club Med, are built to high standards.
+New hotels, such as the Pashmina, Altapura, Koh-i-Nor, and Club Med, are built to high standards.
 There's everything you'd expect in a modern ski village - a tourist office, a post office, banks, a medical centre, a church, car parks, a cinema, and a radio station.
 There's also a good sports centre and swimming pool.
 Val Thorens has a twice-weekly market.
 Although it's a compact resort, a free shuttle bus runs from morning to evening in the winter.
 Read about the resort of Val Thorens here.

 You can find a map of the resort of Val Thorens here (click on the map to enlarge):

 Val Thorens tourist office is in the Maison de Val Thorens, which is the big building on the snowy place de Caron.
 They're open from 0830-1900 every day during the winter season.
 They can answer questions about the resort, and they are multi-lingual - as well as French and English, there are staff who speak Dutch, German, Russian, Japanese, and other languages too.
-Generally, they are helpful and friendly, although occasionally, you get the impression that having to answer questions about Val Thorens is too much trouble.
+Generally, they are friendly, helpful, and enthusiastic.

 selection of booklets and leaflets - amongst the